ppone/docs/accounting/intacct.md

 - Importing outstanding invoices from Intacct
 - Importing customers from Intacct
-- Writing invoices originating from Invoiced to Intacct
+- Writing invoices generated on Invoiced to Intacct
-- Reconciling payments on Intacct received through Invoiced
+- Reconciling payments received on Invoiced to Intacct

 ## Setup